 Start with the date.
 March 17 is the day St. Patrick is honored but the date may fall during the week.
 If this is the case, you may want to plan your party for the Saturday prior to the 17th.
 Set the time and then send out the shamrock-shaped invitations.
 Don’t forget to list a date to RSVP by so you know how many people to expect and how much food to prepare.

 Plan the menu.
 Traditional foods eaten during St. Patrick’s Day include Irish stew, Irish soda bread, mashed potatoes with garlic or fried potatoes.
-You can also serve non-traditional green foods such as cupcakes frosted with green cream cheese frosting, mint chocolate chip ice cream, or guacamole and chips.
+You can also serve non-traditional green foods such as cupcakes (use these cute St. Patrick’s Day cupcake wrappers to make them stand out!) frosted with green cream cheese frosting, mint chocolate chip ice cream, or guacamole and chips.
 Green jello with fruit is another option if you’re trying to find green foods to serve.

 Consider making green beer if you and your guests enjoy the beverage.
 You might expect to drink Guinness during St. Patrick’s Day but it’s not an easy beer to make green.
 If your guests don’t drink alcohol, you might want to serve green lemonade made with food coloring instead.
 You could also make green punch using ginger ale and lime sherbet.